BearBiPolar/DoIHave.../README.md

 The Blindspot we were trying to address was: Lack of technological innovation in healthcare such as AI assisted analysis and diagnosis

-Created by: William Wang and Hammad Khan
+Created by William Wang and Hammad Khan.